particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 ### Overview

 The B Series System-on-a-Module (SoM) is a cellular device with support for BLE (Bluetooth LE).
-It is based on the Nordic nRF52840 micro-controller.
+It is based on the Nordic nRF52840 microcontroller.

 The B Series is designed to be integrated into your circuit board design, plugging into a M.2 NGFF connector on your board, allowing the module to be changed or upgraded easily.